jorgecarleitao/pyglet-gui/docs/api.rst

 1. :meth:`~pyglet_gui.containers.Container.load_content`, :meth:`~pyglet_gui.containers.Container.unload_content`

-    Used to load and unload children Viewers on the container.
+    Used to load and unload children Viewers inside the container.

 To extend a :class:`~pyglet_gui.core.Controller` (or a subclass of), you should worry about